 University of Virginia, http://www.nursing.virginia.edu/programs/de-cnl/ (Masters in Nursing)

-University of Virginia, http://www.nursing.virginia.edu/programs/bsn/ (Bachelors in Nursing)If you have questions please contact the College of William and Mary Pre-Nursing advisor, Dr. Ray McCoy, at [[rwmcco]] or (757) 221-2783.
+University of Virginia, http://www.nursing.virginia.edu/programs/bsn/ (Bachelors in Nursing)If you have questions please contact the College of William and Mary Pre-Nursing advisor, Prof. Ray McCoy, at [[rwmcco]] or (757) 221-2783.
+Or you can also contact Prof. Ashleigh Queen [[aeeverhardt]].